ringcentral/rc-unified-crm-extension/docs/developers/advanced/openapi.md

 ## Adapter Server OpenAPI specification

-The OpenAPI specification below defines the interfaces that a developer must implement when creating an adapter for the Unified CRM extension.
+The OpenAPI specification below defines the interfaces that a developer must implement when creating an adapter for App Connect.
 Once implemented, your adapter's [manifest file](../manifest.md) will specify the `serverURL` for your adapter's server that has implemented the interfaces defined by the OpenAPI specification below.

 As a user uses the Chrome extension, when a CRM-specific function is engaged, the Chrome extension will compose a request the corresponding adapter's endpoint implemented by that adapter's server.
 The server will perform the corresponding action in the associated CRM, and return results in a prescribed format so the Chrome extension can display the results of the user's action.